 Employees can also use this guide to check what their workplace needs to do to keep people safe.

 Specific government advice for shops and branches can be found here

-Business Runnymede will be posting a re-opening safe guidance flyer to the businesses on the high streets, you can also find a copy here
+Business Runnymede will be posting a re-opening safe guidance flyer to the businesses on the high streets, read our high street re-opening advice here